Myanmar's Buddhists and Christians join fight against junta – DW – 12/13/2023

 Since the coup, the junta has leaned into religious divisions in Myanmar for legitimacy.

-A report by the United States Institute of Peace said junta chief Min Aung Hlaing has tried to position himself as a protector of Buddhism, making frequent public appearances with Buddhist leaders.
+A report by the United States Institute of Peace said that the junta leader, Min Aung Hlaing, had tried to position himself as a protector of Buddhism, making frequent public appearances with Buddhist leaders.

-Under his regime, the world's largest sculpture of a sitting Buddha at 25 meters tall was completed in July in the capital, Naypyitaw.
+At 25 meters tall, the world's largest sculpture of a sitting Buddha was completed in July in the capital, Naypyidaw.

-However, Sang Nu said there's no tension between the different ethnic and religious fighters in the battalion.

-"We feel like we are one family… Our enemy is only the military," she said.
+Sang Nu said that there was no tension between the different ethnic and religious fighters in Battalion 4.
+"We feel like we are one family.
+Our enemy is only the military," she said.

-The more important issues they face are a lack of medical supplies and weapons, she added.

 Resistance draws local support

-In the valley below CDF-KKG's mountain base, near the junta-controlled city of Kale, a bare wooden boarding school no longer welcomes students, but a steady stream of resistance fighters.
+In the valley below CDF-KKG's mountain base, near the junta-controlled city of Kale, a former boarding school made of wood no longer welcomes students, but a steady stream of resistance fighters.

-Austin Mon, 51, was the principal of this school.
-He lived through two prior uprisings against the military — in 1988 and 1996.
-At those times, he supported the democracy movements but didn't involve himself in activism.
+Austin Mon, 51, was once the principal.
+He has lived through two prior uprisings against the military — in 1988 and 1996.
+He supported the democracy movement then, but didn't involve himself in activism.
 His parents had told him it was too dangerous.

-Now with a family of his own, he sees this conflict as his last chance to fight for democracy.
-He closed his boarding school and was named vice president of the CDF-KKG.
+Now that he has a family of his own, he sees this conflict as his last chance to fight for democracy.
+After closing his school, he became vice-president of the CDF-KKG.

-He said around a fifth of his former students have joined the resistance group — youth from diverse ethnic, religious and economic backgrounds.
+Austin Mon said that around a fifth of his former students had also joined the resistance group — youths from diverse ethnic, religious and economic backgrounds.

 "When I saw my former students join the CDF, I felt proud.
 But when they go to the frontline I worry.
 They are always on my mind when they go.
 I can't eat or sleep," he said.

-He explained his ideal Myanmar would be a country that supports equal treatment of all ethnic groups and religions, freedom of speech and economic opportunity.
+He explained his ideal Myanmar would be a country where there is equal treatment of all ethnic and religious groups, freedom of speech and economic opportunity.

-He thinks the military has stolen those things from his generation — as it did to others who came before.
+He said that the military had stolen these things from his generation — as it had already done to others who came before.

-In the cool mountain air of the camp, Sin Bout strums his acoustic guitar and sings songs of revolution he wrote about the struggle for a free Myanmar.
+In the cool mountain air of the camp, Sin Bout strummed his acoustic guitar and sang songs he wrote about revolution and the struggle for a free Myanmar.

 Edited by: Wesley Rahn